gorda/istio.io/content/en/docs/tasks/traffic-management/ingress/secure-ingress-sds/index.md

     $ popd
     {{< /text >}}

-## Configure a TLS ingress gateway using SDS
+## Configure a TLS ingress gateway using SDS{#configure-a-TLS-ingress-gateway-using-sds}

 You can configure a TLS ingress gateway to fetch credentials from the ingress gateway agent via secret discovery service (SDS).
 The ingress